AD FS single sign-on settings

-Single Sign-On (SSO) allows users to authenticate once and access multiple resources without being prompted for additional credentials.
-This article describes the default AD FS behavior for SSO, as well as the configuration settings that allow you to customize this behavior.
+Single sign-on (SSO) allows users to authenticate once and access multiple resources without being prompted for more credentials.
+This article describes the default AD FS behavior for SSO and the configuration settings that let you customize this behavior.

-AD FS will set session SSO cookies by default if users' devices are not registered.
-If the browser session has ended and is restarted, this session cookie is deleted and is not valid any more.
+AD FS will set session SSO cookies by default if users' devices aren't registered.
+If the browser session has ended and is restarted, this session cookie is deleted and isn't valid anymore.

 AD FS will set persistent SSO cookies if the device is registered.
-AD FS will also set a persistent SSO cookie if a user selects the “keep me signed in” option.
-If the persistent SSO cookie is not valid any more, it will be rejected and deleted.
+AD FS will also set a persistent SSO cookie if a user selects the “Keep me signed in” option.
+If the persistent SSO cookie is no longer valid, it's rejected and deleted.

 Application specific SSO

 In the OAuth scenario, a refresh token is used to maintain the SSO state of the user within the scope of a particular application.